jbristowe/writing/the-gold-standard-in-dotnet-development.md

 Traditional ASP.NET web development mostly relies on server-side rendering with Razor and other view engines.
 However, browsers have come a long way and JavaScript is ubiquitous - one may argue that client-side web development is where things are headed.
 ASP.NET Core 2.0 is a modern web framework and in no way, attempts to hold developers back in building their web apps however they see fit.

 Developers have always been able to bring in JavaScript, CSS and other front-end web development artifacts into the ASP.NET stack.
 However modern full-featured JavaScript frameworks do a lot out of the box and it doesn't make much sense for developers to reinvent the wheel.
-There are several popular Single Page Application (SPA) type JS frameworks that aid in building fully front-end web apps with navigation, state management, bundling and the works.
-Turns out, ASP.NET Core 2.0 works veru nicely with these SPA frameworks.
+There are several popular Single Page Application (SPA) type JavaScript frameworks that aid in building fully front-end web apps with navigation, state management, bundling and the works.
+Turns out, ASP.NET Core 2.0 works very nicely with these SPA frameworks.

 Arguably, two of the most popular JavaScript SPA frameworks are - Angular and React.
 And ASP.NET Core 2.0 offers built-in templates - both with dotnet CLI or the Visual Studio File | New Project route.
 If going the Angular route, below is a sample project as scaffolded by the ASP.NET Core 2.0 Angular template: